Can I Get It: Background and chart performance

 Adele began working on her fourth studio album by 2018.
 She filed for divorce from her husband Simon Konecki in September 2019, which inspired the album.
 After experiencing anxiety, Adele undertook therapy sessions and mended her estranged relationship with her father.
 Single again for the first time in almost ten years, she sought a serious relationship in Los Angeles but struggled to find one.
 Adele said, "I lasted five seconds [dating there ...], everyone is someone or everyone wants to be someone."
 She had regular conversations with her son, which inspired her return to the studio and the album was developed as a body of work that would explain to her son why she left his father.

 Adele co-wrote the song "Can I Get It" with Swedish record producers Max Martin and Shellback, who had produced her 2016 Mainstream Top 40 number-one single "Send My Love (To Your New Lover)".
 "Can I Get It" is about wanting to be in a committed relationship instead of one centred around casual sex.
 She released "Easy on Me" as the lead single from the album, entitled 30, on 14 October 2021.
 Adele announced the album's tracklist, which included "Can I Get It" as the sixth track, on 1 November 2021.
 It became available for digital download on 30, which was released on 19 November.

 In the United Kingdom, "Can I Get It" debuted at number 7 on the Official Audio Streaming Chart.
-The song peaked at number 26 on the US Billboard Hot 100 issued for 4 December 2021.
+The song peaked at number 26 on the US Billboard Hot 100 issued on 4 December 2021.
 It charted at number 11 on the Canadian Hot 100.
 "Can I Get It" debuted at number 15 in Australia.
 The song peaked at number 39 in New Zealand.
 Elsewhere, it charted at number 9 in Sweden, number 13 on the Billboard Global 200, number 14 in Switzerland, number 16 in Finland, number 19 in Norway, number 25 in Denmark, number 32 in Portugal, number 40 in Austria, number 71 in France, and number 94 in Spain.